-Rhode Island Medicaid
+Rhode Island Medicaid Eligibility and Enrollment

 - Read about Rhode Island's Medicaid programs for adults and children.
 This is a review of covered services, income limits, and how to apply for benefits.

 What Is Rhode Island Medicaid?

 Medicaid serves as health insurance for many low-income Rhode Island residents.
 Enrollees can receive medical care for low or no out-of-pocket costs.
 Covered services depend on the program and the enrollee's needs but may include:

 - Routine medical care

 - Dental services

 Medicaid is managed and funded by both state and federal governments.
 States must comply with federal rules when administering Medicaid benefits.
 However, each state sets specific eligibility guidelines.
 The Rhode Island Executive Office of Health and Human Services (EOHHS) manages and administers the Rhode Island Medicaid program.